ozgegul/Binary-Search-Tree-Project/README.md

 - First value "7" is root.

-- Next value "5" is smaller than 7, so it needs to be located on the left.
+- Next value "5" is smaller than 7, so it needs to be located on the left of "7".

                           7 (root)